kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 1. `name`: the BA name is generated by COSI in this format: _"<BAR.namespace*>-<BAR.name*>-<uuid>"_.
 The uuid is unique within a cluster. `*` the first 100 characters of the namespace and the name are used.
 1. `labels`: added COSI.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: added by COSI to defer `BucketAccess` deletion until the pod that uses this access terminates, and the related `BucketAccessRequest` is deleted.
-1. `provisioner`:  name of the provisioner that should handle this `BucketAccess` instance.
-Copied from the `BucketAccessClass`.
+1. `provisioner`:  Copied from the `BucketAccessClass`.
 1. `bucketInstanceName`:  name of the `Bucket` instance bound to this BA.
-1. `bucketAccessRequest`: name and namespace of the bound `BucketAccessRequest`.
+1. `bucketAccessRequest`: an `objectReference` containing the name, namespace and UID of the associated `BucketAccessRequest`.
-1. `serviceAccount`: name and namespace of the Kubernetes ServiceAccount, if any, specified by the `BucketAccessRequest`.
-Empty when the `BucketAccessRequest.mintedSecretName` was specified.
+1. `serviceAccount`: an `objectReference` containing the name, namespace and UID of the associated `ServiceAccount`.
+Empty when the `BucketAccessRequest.mintedSecretName` is specified.
 1. `mintedSecretName`: name of the provisioner-generated Secret containing access credentials.
 This Secret exists in the provisioner’s namespace and must be copied to the app namespace by the COSI controller. **Note:** the provisioner's namespace is contained in the registered driver name.
 1. `policyActionsConfigMapData`: encoded data that contains a set of provisioner/platform defined policy actions to a given user identity.
 Contents of the ConfigMap that the *policyActionsConfigMap* field in the `BucketAccessClass` refers to.
 1. `principal`: username/access-key for the object storage provider to uniquely identify the user who has access to this bucket